LIMITED TIME OFFER HOLIDAYsale

 Beta Blockers

-Beta blockers will have an impact on the parts of the nervous system that are responsible for the creation of erections.
-In addition, they can also influence the blood flow to the penis, making it more difficult to achieve or maintain an erection.
+Beta-blockers affect parts of the nervous system.
+Weak nerves reduce the likelihood of getting sexually aroused enough to have an erection.
+Beta-blockers can also influence the blood flow to the penis, making it more difficult to achieve or maintain an erection.

 Alpha Blockers

 For the most part, alpha blockers do not cause erection problems.
-In one study, a small number of men actually found they had a 100% improvement in their erectile dysfunction after being on the alpha blocker Cardura for two years.
+In one study, a small number of men found they saw improvements in their erectile dysfunction after being on the alpha-blocker Cardura (doxazosin) for two years.

 ARBs

-ARBs, angiotensin II receptor blockers, are not only unlikely to cause erection problems, but they might actually improve sexual function in men with high blood pressure.
+ARBs, angiotensin II receptor blockers, are not only unlikely to cause erection problems, but they may improve sexual function in men with high blood pressure.

-One study focused on the ARB called Cozaar.
-At the start of it, only 7% of the men and women in the study said that they felt sexually satisfied overall.
+One study focused on the ARB called Cozaar (losartan) saw men with improvements in erectile function by the end of the study.
+At the start of the study, only 7% of the men and women reported feeling sexually satisfied overall.
 After using Cozaar for 12 weeks, almost 58% said they were sexually satisfied and the percentage of men who reported experiencing erectile dysfunction dropped from 75% to 12%.

 ACE Inhibitors

-ACE (angiotensin converting enzyme) inhibitors, such as Capoten, Lotensin, Prinivil, and Zestril, will widen the blood vessels and increase the blood flow.
+ACE (angiotensin-converting enzyme) inhibitors, such as Capoten (captopril), Lotensin (benazepril), and Prinivil (lisinopril) widen the blood vessels to increase blood flow.
 Erectile dysfunction is a very rare side effect, occurring in less than 1% of patients.

 Calcium Channel Blockers